 The platinum and palladium alloys that we use are sourced through London Bullion Market Association (LBMA) accredited refiners in Switzerland, who adhere to responsible sourcing programs which include measures to combat money laundering, terrorist financing and human rights abuses globally.

 Our chains and necklace clasps are made in Italy from recycled gold and silver.
 This material is sourced through Swiss refineries and is of mixed origin.
 All other findings, including jump rings, earring posts and backs, are made from Australian gold and fabricated in Australia.

 Why is our gold not 100% recycled?

 We are continuously driving the percentage of recycled gold in our pieces closer to 100%.
-Due to the complex nature of materials and relevant behavioral properties, coupled with our specific designs, it is not yet feasible for us to use entirely recycled gold across all pieces.
+Due to the complex nature of materials and relevant behavioural properties, coupled with our specific jewellery designs, it is not yet feasible for us to use entirely recycled gold across all pieces.
 There are also limitations that we face when working with suppliers that produce specific components, such as chain and findings, as not all manufacturers have the ability to facilitate the refining and recycling of materials as part of their production processes.

 While we continue to work towards improvement and progress in this area, at this stage we are satisfied with the large majority of our mined gold originating from within Australia given the strict compliance regulations around the mining and refining of precious metals, as well as fair trade and safe workplace conditions.